NewAmsterdamLabs/ZOZolaZoomTransition/README.md

 ## Limitations

 1. `ZOZolaZoomTransition` currently only works with `UINavigationController` transitions.
 We still need to add support for modal transitions, ideally without changing the API.
+Pull requests welcome!

 ## Requirements